Into the New World

 The word “articulation” carries in its origins the sense of branches and joints.
 If a poem succeeds—if reading it grants access to its lyric moment—it is the green bud on the outreaching tip of experience.
 To articulate experience in language is to investigate the relations among parts and the precise ways in which they fit together.
 This is why writing is not merely an act of recording, but a process of discovery.
 And because each new poem is a complex word, enacting new accuracies, poems are written against the resistance of language-as-given.
 It’s like forcing electricity through the poor conduction of a tungsten filament, a process that throws off heat and light.
 The technical side of poetry involves attending to every expressive aspect of language.
 Technique, as Ezra Pound said, is the sign of an artist’s sincerity.
 But technique is means, not end; the end is connection.

-Robert Schultz’s poetry has been published in periodicals such as The Hudson Review, The Virginia Quarterly Review, Northwest Review, Subtropics, New York Quarterly, and Iron (England), and has been anthologized in Villanelles (Everyman’s Library Pocket Poets Series), Acquainted With the Night: Poems of Insomnia, Retellings: A Thematic Anthology of Literature, and the word and image anthology, Open to Interpretation: Fading Light.
-He has received the Emily Clark Balch Poetry Prize from The Virginia Quarterly Review, which recognizes the best poem published in that journal in a given year.
-His two books are Vein Along the Fault and Winter in Eden.
-A recently-completed third collection, The Scent of Mint, has grown out of Schultz’s collaboration with visual artist, Binh Danh.
+Robert Schultz’s books of poetry include Ancestral Altars, Winter in Eden, and Vein Along the Fault.
+His poetry has appeared in periodicals such as The Hudson Review, The Virginia Quarterly Review, Northwest Review, Subtropics, New York Quarterly, and Iron (UK) and has been anthologized in Villanelles (Everyman’s Library Pocket Poets Series, Knopf), Acquainted with the Night: Poems of Insomnia, Retellings: A Thematic Anthology of Literature, and the word and image anthology, Open to Interpretation.
+He has received The Emily Clark Balch Prize for Poetry from The Virginia Quarterly Review and Cornell University’s Corson Bishop Poetry Prize.

 Robert Schultz’s art is represented by Deborah McLeod’s Chroma Projects, Charlottesville, Virginia.